liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 The last straw was when they raised my annual fee from US$96 to US$120.
 That’s a 25% increase!

 This got me thinking a lot about relying on platforms like Squarespace where you are literally captive to their system and they can force you into higher price brackets.
+Don't get me wrong, I'd still recommend Squarespace for certain use cases, but I've clearly outgrown the service.

-This became a really big pain point during the pandemic when my finances took a big hit and I wondered if I could continue paying the then US$96 fee with a weakened Malaysia ringgit.
+The price issue became a really big concern during the pandemic when my finances took a big hit.
+I wondered if I would be able to afford paying the then US$96 fee with a weakened Malaysia ringgit if I was out of a job for years.
 To get some perspective, imagine having to pay about US$450 per year for a basic plan on Squarespace.
 That's how it feels like for a Malaysian.

 The thought of being out of work and having to rely on an expensive website to get work made me worry.
+(My website has gotten me freelance writing jobs in the past.)

-And I began toying with the idea of finding a cheaper way to keep a website on the web.
+So, I began toying with the idea of finding a cheaper way to keep a website on the web.

 That's when I stumbled on the concept of static websites.
 The more I researched, the more I realised it was aimed at developers or software engineers who were code savvy.